seanwu1105/purdue-cs536-labs/lab3/v1/README.md

 0101 e94f 56ce 000d 8372 0000 0000 01
 ```

+### Ethernet Frame

-The first 14 bytes are the header of the Ethernet frame.
-Inside the header, the
+In the first packet, the first 14 bytes are the header of the Ethernet frame.
-first 6 bytes represent the destination MAC address.
-In this pinging case, the
+Inside the header, the first 6 bytes represent the destination MAC address.
+In
-target MAC address is server's address, `62:b5:6d:a1:0d:bb`.
+this pinging case, the target MAC address is server's address,
+`62:b5:6d:a1:0d:bb`.

 ```txt
 62 B5 6D A1 0D BB